 The organization wanted enhanced teamwork organization-wide.
-They wanted their team leaders to understand that they were part of the leadership team; they wanted them to know how to be an effective member of the leadership team.
+They wanted their team leaders to understand that they were part of the leadership team; they wanted them to know how to be effective leadership team members.
 Also, they wanted their leaders to be effective team leaders themselves.
 It was intended that the leaders would benefit from experiential programming designed to enhance teamwork and effective membership within their teams.
-The context for leadership included social and emotional intelligence; it covered internal teams as well as customers, vendors, and suppliers.
+The context for leadership included social and emotional intelligence; it covered internal teams and customers, vendors, and suppliers.
 The organization wanted their leaders to become high functioning, which they defined as all individuals committed in words and actions to the teams: Purpose, Decision Making, Expectations, Resources and Process.

 The outcomes they sought were: